catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/use-cases/rul/development-view/skill.md

 #### RESOLVING VEHICLE, PART OF INTEREST, ITS SUPPLIER AND THE RELATED LOAD DATA

 At the OEM's EDC connector, the graph asset of the usage data is requested.
 Doing so, a sub-skill is transferred to the OEM's Knowledge Agent.
 At the OEM, the vehicle is resolved by its VIN.
-Then, the part of interrest (assembly) and its supplier are resolved by the parts name.
+Then, the part of interrest (assembly) and its supplier are resolved by the part's name.
 At the end, the load for that part can be resolved.

 ```sparql
   SERVICE ?oemEDC {